-Consider the problem $P$ equivalent to its digraph representation $D(P)$ as depicted in Figure~\ref{NewExV}.
+Consider the matching problem $P$ equivalent to the digraph $D(P)$ in Figure~\ref{NewExV}.
 Let $V^{out}=\{(1,1),(1,3),(2,2),(2,3),(3,1),(3,2)\}$ (the dark vertices in Figure~\ref{NewExV}).
-We cannot just remove all vertices in $V^{out}$ and then find a stable matching in the remaining digraph as in this case we would find the stable matching $M=\{(1,2),(2,1),(3,3)\}$.
+One cannot just remove all vertices in $V^{out}$ and then find a stable matching in the remaining digraph.
+Doing so would find the matching $M=\{(1,2),(2,1),(3,3)\}$ (the white vertices) that is stable in the remaining subdigraph.
 However $M$ is not a stable matching in the original problem as $(3,1)$ is a blocking pair for $M$.

-In fact if $V^{out}=\{(3,1)\}$ then we note that $M$ (the white vertices in Figure~\ref{NewExV}) is a stable matching in $D-(3,1)$, but $M$ is not a stable matching in $D$ avoiding $(3,1)$, which is why we can only delete vertices with no horizontal arcs out of them or vertices with no vertical arcs out of them in Step 2.2 of our algorithm.
+In fact, if $V^{out}=\{(3,1)\}$ then we note that $M$ (the white vertices in Figure~\ref{NewExV}) is a stable matching in $D-(3,1)$, but $M$ is not a stable matching in $D$ avoiding $(3,1)$.
+This explains why we can only delete vertices with no horizontal arcs out of them or vertices with no vertical arcs out of them in Step 2.2 of our algorithm.
 This also illustrates why the condition $d_{\Workers,i}^+(v)=0$ (or $d_{\Firms,i}^+(v)=0$) is required in Lemma~\ref{lem:NotIn}.